Churn

 10%$5,650$172,200 lost

 At 8% monthly churn, you'd lose over $150,000 in revenue in a year.
-That's not a leaky bucket — it's a broken one.
+That's not a leaky bucket.
+It's a broken one.

 5 Actionable Strategies to Reduce Churn